Free Process Map Templates & How to Use them

 Examples of process map templates

-The detailed process map, value stream map, and swimlane diagram are among the most common types of process map templates, each serving a specific purpose.
-To help you get started, I’ve included examples from some of the our top-ranked project management platforms that you can use right away, along with a short guide on how to use each one effectively.
+The detailed process map, value stream map, and swimlane diagram are among the most widely used types, each suited to a different purpose.
+To help you get started, I’ve pulled examples from some of our top-ranked project management platforms that you can use right away, along with a short guide on how to apply each one.

 1. Smartsheet: Detailed process map